-Carnoustie Golf Links – Does it Really Deserve to be Called Carnasty?
+Carnoustie – Is it Really Carnasty?

-It’s the sixth day of our 2017 golfing odyssey to Scotland under the guiding hand of Barry McGuigan and his company Golf Travel NI.
+It’s the sixth day of our 2017 golfing odyssey to Scotland under the guiding hand of Barry McGuigan and his company Golf Travel NI, which he has subsequently sold.
 First we played Muirfield, where Frankie Duguay shot even par to the disquiet of the members, very few of whom have ever accomplished that feat.
 Next was the beautiful seaside course at North Berwick which has one of the most famous par threes in the world, Redan, which has been copied many times, but never duplicated.
 Under beautiful blue skies we were blown away by Kingsbarns which was prepping for the Alfred Dunhill Championship in a few days time.
 Yesterday, some took a break, while the rest of us played the quirky Balcome course at Crail which is so hilly, that after walking it, legs shot, I feared not being able to walk a fifth course in five days.
 But not to worry.
 Today we play Carnoustie Golf Links, reckoned to be the toughest links course in the world and I wouldn’t miss it if I had to amputate my legs.
 Won’t you join us to find out if it really deserves its sobriquet of ‘Carnasty’?

 History of Carnoustie Golf Links